Why There's No Such Thing as an Unwanted Child

 An Adoptee’s Feelings

 However a child is brought into a parent’s life — through private domestic infant adoption, foster care adoption, international adoption, relative adoption or another route — it is through a path inspired by love and care, from all sides of that child’s family.
-Rarely is a child “unwanted”; all parents love their children to some degree, but many situations prevent them from providing the life they want for their sons and daughters.
+Rarely is a child “unwanted”; all prospective birth parents love their children, but many situations prevent them from providing the life they want for their sons and daughters.
 Many adoptees know the details of their adoption story, including exactly why they were placed for adoption.
 Explaining away a decision as important as this because a child is “unwanted” does an injustice to the beauty of the adoption process.

 Whenever you hear or talk about adoption in your own life, keep these things in mind.
 Take the opportunities you have to educate people about the realities of adoption and the incredible, selfless journey it is for so many people.

-To learn more about placing a baby for adoption, or to adopt a baby yourself, please call 1-800-ADOPTION or contact our agency online.
+To learn more about placing a baby for adoption or adopting a baby, please contact our agency online.